 Organizations need secure access management for identity governance.
 Read Omada's article on RBAC for insights on supporting IT management.

-Learn more about the three types of access control – RBAC, ABAC and PBAC, with our in-depth guide, and select the right solution for your organization.
+Learn more about the three types of access control with our in-depth guide, and select the right solution for your organization.

 Cybersecurity is a top priority for organizations in both private and public sectors.
-According to a survey of network experts, 43% of cybersecurity professionals believe the U.S. is more vulnerable to cyberattacks now than it was five years ago.
-That’s just in the US, but this spells bad news for businesses everywhere.
+According to a survey of network experts, 43% of cybersecurity professionals believe the UK is more vulnerable to cyberattacks now than it was five years ago.
+That’s just in the UK, but this spells bad news for businesses everywhere.

 Access control methods are a vital aspect of cybersecurity that work to reduce the amount of exposure your sensitive data has to the outside world.
 However, access control can also be critical to enable business users of all sorts by granting them access in real-time based on whatever their current jobs are.